josephkerkhof/josephkerkhof/README.md

-### Hello, nice to meet you! 👋 I’m Joseph, a backend engineer building scalable systems and solving complex distributed architecture challenges.
+### Hello, nice to meet you! 👋 I’m Joseph, a senior software engineer.
 I am saved by grace thru faith ✝️.

 - 🔭 I'm currently seeking senior backend engineering roles in PHP/Laravel, or positions in Go, Python, or Ruby where I can apply my systems architecture expertise.
 - 📫 How to reach me: [joseph@kerkhof.dev](mailto:joseph@kerkhof.dev)